vohraa23/TTS_Abhishek/README.md

 Defines the structure and content of the webpage for a Text-to-Speech (TTS) audio generator.

 HTML Structure:
- 1.⁠ ⁠Document Type Declaration (DOCTYPE): html
+ A.⁠ ⁠Document Type Declaration (DOCTYPE): html
 Copy code
 <!DOCTYPE html>
 Declares the document type and version of HTML being used.
- 2.⁠ ⁠HTML Opening Tag:
+ B.⁠ ⁠HTML Opening Tag:
 html
 Copy code
 <html lang="en">
 The root element of the HTML document, specifying the language as English.
- 3.⁠ ⁠Head Section:
+ C.⁠ ⁠Head Section:
 html
 Copy code
 <head>